Pretérito Imperfecto de Subjuntivo - Spanish RPG Grammar

 SI + Imperfect Subjunctive, Conditional Simple

-Si + verb in -RA form, verb in condicional
+Si + verb ending in -ara/-ase or -iera/-iese, verb in conditional

-Si yo fuera rico, viajaría por el mundo.
+Si yo fuera/fuese rico, viajaría por el mundo.

 = If I were rich, I would travel around the world.